Local LGBT+ Organisations

 Brighton Bothways is a bisexual group based in Brighton.
 They are a friendly, open-minded group and welcome all bisexual, bi-curious and bi-friendly people, their partners, friends, family and allies.
 They are a diverse and inclusive group and hope that people going along will respect this safe and supportive space.
 They arrange regular socials and meets with a few extra events throughout the year.

-The Brighton VolleyBears are a ‘Bear’ team embracing the diversity of the LGBT community.
+The Brighton VolleyBears are a ‘Bear’ team embracing the diversity of the LGBT communities.
 They are inclusive, so you don’t have to appear to be a ‘bear’ to be a ‘VolleyBear’.
 If you fancy embracing your inner bear – Grrr! feel free to join.
 They are a new group, having fun while learning to play this grrreat game so don’t feel put off if you’ve never played before.
 They will play most weekends, both indoors at the Stanley Deason Leisure Centre, Wilson Avenue, Brighton and outdoors at the Yellowave Beach Sports Venue, 299 Madeira Drive, Brighton.

 Cheek2Cheek was set up in Brighton in 1998 as a social dance club for the gay and lesbian community.
 It aims to provide an alternative to the commercial gay scene and a relaxed and friendly environment in which people can meet and dance together.
 They cover many Ballroom and Latin dances.
 From Quickstep, Waltz, Social Foxtrot, Jive and Tango through to Bossa Nova, Rumba, Cha Cha Cha, Samba and meet on Tuesdays from 7.30pm